Systolic almost-rigidity modulo 2: Results

 \section{Results}

 Let $M$ be a finite simplicial complex whose geometric realization is a closed $n$-dimensional manifold.
 Denote by $\Vol(M)$ the number of $n$-simplices in $M$.
-The \emph{$k$-dimensional mod~$2$ systole} $\sys_k(M)$ is defined as the minimal number of $k$-simplices in a simplicial $k$-cycle representing nontrivial homology $H_k(M; \mathbb{Z}/2)$.
+The \emph{$k$-dimensional mod~$2$ systole} $\sys_k(M)$ is defined as the minimal number of $k$-simplices in a simplicial $k$-cycle representing a nontrivial homology class in $H_k(M; \mathbb{Z}/2)$.
+If $H_k(M; \mathbb{Z}/2)$ is trivial, then $\sys_k(M) = +\infty$ by convention.

 The following systolic inequality (which goes back to Loewner in the case of two-dimensional torus) seems natural to conjecture:

 where $H_k(M)$ is assumed to be non-trivial to make the left-hand side finite.
 The phenomenon of \emph{systolic freedom} is the failure of~\eqref{eq:sys} for $n\ge 3$.
 For the \emph{integral} systoles (defined similarly to the mod~$2$ systoles, but with $\mathbb{Z}$ instead of $\mathbb{Z}/2$), this phenomenon was pioneered by Gromov~\cite{gromov1996systoles}.
 In the integral case, there are numerous counterexamples~\cite{babenko1998systolic, katz1999volume} to~\eqref{eq:sys} in all dimensions $n \ge 3$, even if the constant $c_n$ is allowed to depend on the topological type of $M$.
 For the mod~$2$ systoles, the same question is much more subtle, as the mod~$2$ systoles are often much smaller than the integral ones.
 It was Freedman~\cite{freedman1999z2, freedman2002z2} who constructed the first counterexamples to \eqref{eq:sys} over $\mathbb{Z}/2$, with $k=1$ and all $n \ge 3$.
 In his family of examples, the \emph{systolic ratio} $\frac{\sys_1(M) \cdot \sys_{n-1}(M)}{\Vol(M)}$ has the magnitude of $\sqrt{\log(\Vol(M))}$; these are examples of \emph{polylog systolic freedom}.
 We prove that they are (almost) tight in the sense that \emph{no power law systolic freedom} can be observed for $k=1$.